Strengthening the outer thigh muscles is essential in creating a balanced fitness routine.

 - When you reach the movement’s peak, keep your heels planted and push your knees apart, stretching the band with your legs.

-- Slowly bring knees together and lower pelvis back to start.
+- Slowly bring the knees together and lower the pelvis back to start.

 Why Strengthening This Muscle is Important

-The major muscles include the gluteus medius, gluteus maximus, vastus lateralis, and tensor fasciae latae.
+Key muscles in this area include the gluteus medius, gluteus maximus, vastus lateralis, and tensor fasciae latae.

 How Long Does It Take to Tone the Outer Thighs?